Bob Cousy: Legacy

-In recognition of his feats, Cousy was inducted into the Naismith Memorial Basketball Hall of Fame in 1971 and in 1963, the Celtics retired his uniform number, 14, the first of two numbers retired (the other was Ed Macauley’s number 22).
+In recognition of his feats, Cousy was inducted into the Naismith Memorial Basketball Hall of Fame in 1971 and in 1963, the Celtics retired his uniform number, 14, the first of two numbers retired (the other was Ed Macauley's number 22).
 Celtics owner Walter Brown said: "The Celtics wouldn't be here without him [Cousy].
 He made basketball in this town.
 If he had played in New York he would have been the biggest thing since [New York Yankees baseball legend] Babe Ruth.
 I think he is anyway."
 In addition, on May 11, 2006, ESPN.com rated Cousy as the fifth-greatest point guard of all time, lauding him as "ahead of his time with his ballhandling and passing skills" and pointing out he is one of only seven point guards ever to win an NBA Most Valuable Player award.
+He was also honored with the Sam Davis Memorial Award as the most valuable professional player of the year by the Metropolitan Basketball Writers Association–an award that predates the official NBA MVP by six years–in 1953, 1955, and 1957.

 On November 16, 2008, Cousy's college uniform number, 17, was hoisted to the Hart Center rafters.
 During halftime of a game between the Holy Cross Crusaders and St. Joseph's Hawks, the uniform numbers of Cousy, George Kaftan, Togo Palazzi, and Tommy Heinsohn became the first to hang from the gymnasium's ceiling.

-On July 1, 2019, Cousy advised The Boston Globe that he had received an official letter notifying him that he would receive the Presidential Medal of Freedom from President Donald Trump on August 22, 2019.
+On July 1, 2019, Cousy informed The Boston Globe that he had received an official letter notifying him that he would receive the Presidential Medal of Freedom from President Donald Trump on August 22, 2019.
 He received the medal at a ceremony in the Oval Office.
-A statue of Cousy was installed outside the DCU Center in Worcester, Massachusetts, in 2021.
+A statue of Cousy was installed outside the DCU Center in Worcester, Massachusetts (the current home venue of the Holy Cross basketball program).
+The statue of Cousy was dedicated in June 2021.

 Cousy has been the recipient of several basketball awards being named after him.
 The Bob Cousy Award has been presented annually since 2004 by the Naismith Memorial Basketball Hall of Fame to the top men's collegiate point guard.
 In 2022, the NBA renamed its Eastern Conference championship trophy in honor of Cousy.

+After the death of Bob Harrison in March 2024, Cousy became the oldest living NBA champion.

 Off the court

 Soccer league commissioner

 Despite his unfamiliarity with the sport, Cousy was appointed Commissioner of the American Soccer League on December 19, 1974.
-His most notable act as commissioner was to declare the New York Apollo and Boston Astros co‐champions after both teams played 67 minutes of extra time without resolution in the second and deciding leg of the league's championship series on September 20, 1975.
+His most notable act as commissioner was to declare the New York Apollo and Boston Astros co-champions after both teams played 67 minutes of extra time without resolution in the second and deciding leg of the league's championship series on September 20, 1975.
 He was relieved of his duties on December 1, 1979.
 Pennsylvania Stoners club owner Willie Ehrlich explained the dismissal by stating, "After five years as commissioner, Cousy still goes around telling people he knows nothing about soccer."